Seeing the GP alone: making the transition

-Seeing a GP alone creates the same confidentiality and trust for your child.
-When your child feels comfortable seeing a trusted GP alone, he’s more likely to be honest about his worries, like bullying at school, relationships or substance use.
-He’s also more likely to ask questions about sensitive issues.
+Seeing a GP alone, either face to face or via telehealth, creates the same confidentiality and trust for your child.
+When your child feels comfortable seeing a trusted GP alone, they’re more likely to be honest about their worries, like bullying at school, relationships or substance use.
+Your child is also more likely to ask questions about sensitive issues.
 This gives the GP the chance to offer guidance on things like sexual health, as well as general advice on things like keeping fit, eating well and reducing stress.

-This also gives your child the chance to practise communicating with a GP alone, a skill she’ll need for the rest of her life.
-And it helps her take greater responsibility for her health.
+This also gives your child the chance to practise communicating with a GP, a skill they’ll need for the rest of their life.
+It helps your child take greater responsibility for their health.

-And when your child sees the GP alone it also gives the GP the opportunity to get to know your child and develop a better understanding of your child as an individual.
+One-on-one consultations with your child give the GP the opportunity to get to know your child and develop a better understanding of your child as an individual.

-Last, encouraging your child to see the GP alone shows that you support and respect his developing independence.
+And if you encourage your child to see the GP alone, it shows that you support and respect your child’s developing independence.

 Choosing a new GP

-It’s a good idea to talk with your child to see how she feels about going to the family GP for a whole range of things, not just coughs and colds.
+It’s a good idea to talk with your child to see how they feel about going to the family GP for a whole range of things, not just coughs and colds.
 For many young people, continuing to see the family GP is fine.
-But for some, visiting the same doctor they’ve seen since childhood – and the same one that you see – isn’t OK.
+For some, visiting the same doctor they’ve seen since childhood – and the same one that you see – isn’t OK.

-Your child might want to see a different GP because he:
+Your child might want to see a different GP because they:

-- doesn’t feel comfortable with the family GP any more
+- don’t feel comfortable with the family GP any more

-- wants to see a GP who doesn’t know his parents
+- want to see a GP who doesn’t know their parents

-- wants to talk more openly about issues like relationships (including sexual matters), mental health or substance use
+- want to talk more openly about issues like relationships (including sexual matters), mental health or substance use

-- wants to manage his own health by starting a new doctor-patient relationship
+- want to manage their own health by starting a new doctor-patient relationship

-- doesn’t trust the family GP with confidential information.
+- don’t trust the family GP with confidential information

-If your child decides to change GPs, it’s helpful to remind her about important aspects of her personal or family history – for example, allergies, asthma or diabetes – for her new file.
+If your child decides to change GPs, it’s helpful to remind them about important aspects of their personal or family history – for example, allergies, asthma or diabetes – for their new file.